microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

             HttpExample: [GET,POST] http://localhost:7071/api/HttpExample
     ```

 1. Ctrl+click the URL in the output window to open a browser to that address, or start a browser and paste in the same URL.
 In either case, you can see that the endpoint is `api/<function_name>`, in this case `api/HttpExample`.
-But because you haven't specified a name parameter in the URL, the browser window should just show, "Please pass a name on the query string or in the request body".
+However, because that URL doesn't include a name parameter, the browser window should just show, "Please pass a name on the query string or in the request body" as appropriate for that path in the code.

-1. Now try the URL, `http://localhost:7071/api/HttpExample?name=VS%20Code` and you should see the message, "Hello VS Code!".
+1. Now try the URL, `http://localhost:7071/api/HttpExample?name=VS%20Code` and you should see the message, "Hello VS Code!", demonstrating that you've run that code path.

 1. To pass the name value in a JSON request body, you can use a tool like curl with the JSON inline: